GauntStrelok/emote-widget-simple/README.md

 README.md  | Helpful file that contains information about this widget.
 (What you are reading right now.)
 LICENSE.txt  | Read this if you are looking to take the code and resell.

 This widget is driven by two pieces of information: `clientId` and `channel name`.
+When you have set both values (see below) you can open the `screen-display.html` file in your browser and copy the url for a **Browser Source** in OBS.
+Use the defined query string parameters below to configure different results or edit the source.

 #### Client ID
 [Twitch Docs](https://dev.twitch.tv/docs/v5#getting-a-client-id)